vlobzakov/docs/docs/creating-manifest/autoclustering.md

      LABEL nodeTypeAlias=mysqlAPP_MAJOR_VERSION
      LABEL cluster="https://raw.githubusercontent.com/jelastic-jps/mysql-cluster/master/addons/mysql-cluster.json"

-   where the `cluster` label must contain a URL to the cluster configuration file.
+   where the `cluster` label is a mandatory parameter that should be added to the Dockerfile and must contain a URL to the cluster configuration file.
    3. Push image to the Docker Hub.
    4. Publish image as template in JCA.
-   5. Published template with auto-cluster functionality should available at Jelastic Dashboard.
+   5. The published template with auto-cluster functionality should be available at Jelastic Dashboard.

  Let's take a closer look at the config file to realize what parameters can be changed if necessary.